 6.Threatened and Endangered Species - Several species of threatened and endangered sea turtles may be in the vicinity depending on time of year.
 Sea turtles have been known to become entrained and subsequently destroyed by suction hopper dredges.
-However, current practices require the use of screens placed on the dredge draghead or cutterhead as well as the beach discharge pipe, for the prevention of ordnance deposition on beaches.
+However, current practices require the use of screens placed on the dredge cutterhead as well as the beach discharge pipe, for the prevention of ordnance deposition on beaches.
 This method serves to minimize impacts to sea turtles as well, and has been coordinated with the National Marine Fisheries Service.

-The piping plover, a Federal and state threatened species, is not anticipated to be impacted by dredging noise due to the distance offshore where the proposed dredging is to take place.
+The piping plover and the red knot, Federal and state threatened species, are not anticipated to be impacted by dredging noise or visual disturbance due to the distance offshore where the proposed dredging is to take place.
 This bird nests on ocean beaches and nesting sites have occurred along the shoreline surrounding Little Egg Inlet.
-Coordination with the USFWS would be required to implement a plan to minimize potential impacts to nesting plovers, least terns and black skimmers.
+Coordination with the USFWS is required and to implement a plan to minimize potential impacts to nesting plovers, least terns and black skimmers.